Neurontin Abuse Signs, Symptoms, Side Effects, and Addiction Treatment

 Neurontin is the brand name for gabapentin.
-Neurontin is an anticonvulsant medication; its intended use is to treat epilepsy with partial onset seizures and nerve pain related to shingles.
-However, the drug is frequently prescribed for off-label use for acute substance withdrawal-related pain, such as that associated with alcohol and heroin.1 Neurontin has been increasingly misused in recent years.
+Neurontin is an anticonvulsant medication.
+Its intended use is to treat epilepsy with partial onset seizures and nerve pain related to shingles.
+However, the drug is frequently prescribed for off-label use for acute substance withdrawal-related pain, such as that associated with alcohol and heroin withdrawal.1 Neurontin has been increasingly misused in recent years.

 According to the Food and Drug Administration (FDA), Neurontin use may be associated with suicidal thoughts or behaviors.
 Other Neurontin side effects include:2

 Mixing Neurontin with drugs or alcohol can be dangerous.
 According to case reports, Neurontin is often abused with other substances.
 For example, it is sometimes taken with quetiapine (an antipsychotic medication used to treat schizophrenia, bipolar disorder, and depression) for a sedating, euphoric high.
 In fact, abuse of both of these drugs has been a problem at several prisons.3